RealTayy/slice-revealer/README.md

 ## Misc
 ### License
-Slice Reavealer is an open source software under the [MIT license](https://github.com/RealTayy/slice-revealer/blob/master/LICENSE.md)
+Animation Zone and it's libraries is an open source software under the [MIT license](https://github.com/RealTayy/slice-revealer/blob/master/LICENSE.md)
 ### Credit/Shameless Plug
 Interested in who made this?
 Come visit my portfolio at [MaiCoding](https://www.maiCoding.me)

 Want more sick and easy to use animations?
-Come over to [AnimationZone]()
+Come over to [AnimationZone](https://realtayy.github.io/animation-zone/)